chrisdiana/cdmedia.github.io/_posts/2015-05-26-intro-to-using-sqlite-with-php.md

 ```

 That about wraps it up for a nice intro to using PHP with SQLite.
 Make sure to take a look at the [links](http://cdmedia.github.io/links/) page
-for further reading a resources.
+for further reading and resources.